 - Click on that and that will take you to My Templates.

 You can create as many templates as you need.

 For example, My Templates can be created for information you are repetitively asked for so that you can easily insert it instead of having to retype.
 Or, you can create email signature additions!
 While in that box you can only type in plain text; you can paste formatted text within it.

 When you are ready to use one of you newly created templates, click that document icon and then click on the title of your template and it will be inserted into your email.

-Office 365 does not provide global signature management functionality, but administrators can configure a company-wide signature for their users by utilizing the disclaimer rule.
+Microsoft 365 does not provide global signature management functionality, but administrators can configure a company-wide signature for their users by utilizing the disclaimer rule.

 When discussing email signatures, I get asked quite often if signatures are the same as the disclaimers you see at the bottom of some emails.
 Yes, in that both are appended to the end of your email message.
 No, because they are set up and applied differently and disclaimers can display based on internal or external communications.